CFXX-FM

 CFXX-FM is a First Nations community radio station which operates at 104.7 MHz (FM) in Siksika, Alberta, Canada.

 History

-On June 15, 2001, Dale Hinves, on behalf of a society to be incorporated received approval from the Canadian Radio-television and Telecommunications Commission (CRTC) to operate a new Type B English and native-language FM radio station at Siksika.
+In the summer 1989, Wade Healy returned to Siksika from apprenticing at 89.9 CFWE-FM (Lac La Biche Alberta) to begin broadcasting on behalf of a society to be incorporated received approval from the Canadian Radio-television and Telecommunications Commission (CRTC) to operate a new Type B English and native-language FM radio station at Siksika.
 The station, which took the call sign CHDH-FM, would operate at 103.1 MHz.
+The initial transmitter operated in mono, at 50 watts.
+Throughout the years the station improved equipment and eventually went stereo and launched its internet version.
 On the licence renewal in 2007, CHDH-FM's frequency was listed as 97.7 MHz.

 In 2012, the station became CFXX-FM at 104.7 MHz.

-The station is currently owned by Siksika Communications.
+The station is currently owned by Siksika Nation Tribal Administration.